Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Model and Methods

-We make these issues concrete by focusing on a specific model of ecological and evolutionary interest.
-For definiteness, we take a model of hosts and consumers interacting on a 2D spatial lattice.
+We make the issue of spatial heterogeneity concrete by focusing on a specific model of ecological and evolutionary interest.
+We take a model of hosts and consumers interacting on a 2D spatial lattice.
 Each lattice site can be empty (0), occupied by a host ($H$) or occupied by a consumer ($C$).
 We use the term {\em consumer} as a general label to encompass parasites, pathogens and predators.
+Where convenient for examples, we will specialize to one or another of these terminologies.
 Hosts reproduce into adjacent empty sites with some probability $g$ per site, taken as a constant for all hosts.
-Consumers reproduce into adjacent sites occupied by hosts, with probability $\tau$ per host; sometimes $\tau$ is fixed for all consumers, but we shall also consider cases in which it is a mutable parameter passed from parent to offspring.
-Hosts do not die of natural causes, while consumers perish with probability $v$ per unit time (leaving empty sites behind).
-Because consumers can only reproduce into sites where hosts live, the effective graph topology of reproductively available sites experienced by the consumers is constantly changing due to their very presence---it is an adaptive network \cite{gross2008, gross2009, graeser2011, demirel2012}.
-This model is a fundamentally {\em nonequilibrium} one: an approach to a steady state is not at all guaranteed, and even when a quasi-steady-state behavior emerges, as we shall see, it is a consequence of fluctuations over space and time.
+Consumers reproduce into adjacent sites occupied by hosts, with probability $\tau$ per host; sometimes $\tau$ is fixed for all consumers, but we also consider cases in which it is a mutable parameter passed from parent to offspring.
+We will refer to~$\tau$ as the \emph{transmissibility.} Hosts do not die of natural causes, while consumers perish with probability $v$ per unit time (leaving empty sites behind).
+Because consumers can only reproduce into sites where hosts live, the effective graph topology of reproductively available sites experienced by the consumers is constantly changing due to their very presence.
+This makes the ecosystem an \emph{adaptive network,} a system in which the dynamics {\em of\,} a network and the dynamics {\em on} that network can occur at comparable timescales and reciprocally affect one another~\cite{gross2008, gross2009, graeser2011, demirel2012}.
+In this model, dynamics can be highly complex, including spatial cascades of host and consumer reproduction.
+Even when a quasi-steady-state behavior emerges, as we shall see, it is a consequence of fluctuations over extended space and time intervals.